Which NFL teams will allow fans at games in Week 8 of the 2020 season?

 Here is what NFL stadium capacity is expected to look like this week as the league is allowing each of its 32 teams to determine whether or not fans can attend games.

-Check out the full schedule of this week 8 games, including this week’s Sunday Night Football’s match up on NBC between the Dallas Cowboys and the Philadelphia Eagles.
+Check out the full schedule of this week 8 games, including tonight’s Sunday Night Football’s match up on NBC between the Dallas Cowboys and the Philadelphia Eagles.

 RELATED: Giants – Contacts of Will Hernandez back to work Friday